 You may have seen or heard about the 2013 movie “Sympathy pains” which is centered around a comedian dad who just so happens to be mimicking his pregnant wife’s symptoms.
-This may have been the first time you had the urge to google the shit out of sympathy pains.
+Needless to say – it is one of the most intelligent movies ever made.
+Why? because this may have been the first time you had the urge to google the shit out of sympathy pains.

 But are sympathy pains real?
 We all know that movies make up a lot of things to tickle our fancy; sorry guys, hate to break it to you but Vin Diesel ain’t no God to be doing the stunts he does in “XXX.”
 To help you uncover the truth; here some information to wrap your head around.